 This materialistic, hedonistic approach which we have adopted from the western Hollywood-driven society where human beings are judged according to the physical attributes bestowed on them by God, is antithetical to our religious ideology (if I may mention the word religion without offending the secular sensibilities of the so-called Intelligentsia of our society).
 A man or a woman has no control on their facial features, their skin colour, their height and physique, etc. People are now being praised, even being worshipped like idols by the public for the appearance they themselves are not responsible!
 Others are being bullied for the physical deficiencies and handicaps they themselves did not develop!
 Is this the world we want to leave to our children?

 A tea-boy from Islamabad with good facial features sans any personality was praised non-stop on social media this week for just that!
 For one week the media had no better news to run than to report on this ‘hot topic trending on social media in Pakistan and India’.
 We definitely need to set our priorities straight.
-Consider this: all this hullabaloo about a tea-boy in a week when young boys and girls are being killed for just walking on the streets of Indian Occupied Kashmir and being blinded by shotgun pellets for demanding their right to freedom; in a week when a young girl was shot by Israeli Army because she was going to school; in a week when a Muslim country Syria is being bombed by two world powers, with hundreds of children getting orphaned and countless families being displaced daily.
+Consider this: all this hullabaloo about a tea-boy in a week when young boys and girls are being killed for just walking on the streets of Indian Occupied Kashmir and being blinded by shotgun pellets for demanding their right to freedom; in a week when a young girl was shot by Israeli Army because she was going to school; in a week when Syria and Yemen are being bombed by world powers and hundreds of children getting orphaned and countless families being displaced as a result.
 And we here are obsessing about a tea-boy who has had no achievement in life, who has not made any major discovery in science or technology, who is not an expert in IT, who is not a physicist or a philanthropist, but yes he has looks and girls are drooling over him like sensualistic animals!
 Whatever happened to the famed modesty of eastern maidens?

 A news report released this week states that 53 percent students of large private schools in Islamabad alone are addicted to drugs!
 Frankly I am not surprised because I have someone closely associated with me in private education sector so I know what goes on there.
 What I am is upset, angry and disgusted.
 Where are the parents of today?
 I say, fie on you all!
 You have abandoned your children to the cultural onslaught of the enemies through their biggest weapon, their media.
 The youth of today are clueless, I say, utterly clueless about their roots, their religion, their ideology and their culture.
 Majority of boys and girls in the private schools are in sexual relationships in their teenage.
 Just the thought of having sex outside of marriage was unthinkable in our ‘Islamic’ society not very long ago!